 Freeway Dump

-The Dump property was purchased by Richard McGowan and his business partner Jim Vallez sometime around 1960.
-Although it is not certain exactly when the Dump became active and started receiving waste, some reports indicate that dumping began as early as 1960.
+The Dump property was purchased by Richard McGowan and his business partner sometime around 1960.
+It is uncertain exactly when the Dump became active and started receiving waste, with some reports indicating that dumping began as early as 1960.
 A review of historical aerial photographs indicate that the Dump was active between 1960 and 1969.
 The Dump initially accepted ash from a nearby power plant and later accepted other refuse including municipal solid waste and construction waste (MPCA, 2017).
 After the Dump ceased operating in 1969, the property remained unused until 1993, when the driving range operations began.
+An irrigation system is present at the driving range.
 Based on a review of aerial photographs, the storage facility buildings south of the dump were constructed between 1970 and 1979, and the storage facility buildings at the southeast corner of the dump were constructed between 1984 and 1990.

 Freeway Landfill

-The Landfill property is comprised of multiple parcels that were purchased from several different owners sometime in 1968 by Richard McGowan.
+The Landfill property is comprised of multiple parcels that were purchased from several different owners in the 1960s by Richard McGowan.
 Prior to the Landfill operating, the area was mostly wetland and undeveloped, with the exception of farming activities visible in the 1937 aerial photo and a few small structures located north of the frontage road on the south bank of the Minnesota River, visible in the 1966 aerial photo.

 The Landfill began accepting waste in July 1969 under a conditional use permit issued by the City of Burnsville.
 In October 1971, the MPCA issued the Landfill a solid waste permit (No. SW 57).
 From a review of historical aerial photos, it appears that Landfill operations began in the northeast corner of the property and then expanded to the south.
 In the late 1970s and 1980s, environmental regulations were significantly updated in response to evolving knowledge about environmental contaminants and associated risks to human health and the environment.
 Landfill regulations were updated to require engineered liners and caps for new landfills.
 Based on concerns at the Site, the Landfill was added to the Superfund National Priorities List in 1986 (MPCA, 2015).
 Under the new regulations, landfill owners were requested to either make necessary upgrades to their facilities or to stop accepting waste.
 In 1990, Freeway Landfill stopped accepting waste.
-It is estimated that approximately 5 million cubic yards of waste were deposited in the 131 acre area of the Landfill.

-The Transfer Station was constructed sometime in the late 1980s and operates on a 12 acre parcel bounded by the Freeway Landfill to the north, south, and west.
+The Transfer Station was constructed in the late 1980s and operates on a 12-acre parcel bounded by the Freeway Landfill to the north, south, and west.
 The Transfer Station is currently in operation and has been since 1991 (Liesch, 1993).

 Regulatory History and Previous Investigations